Aditya Kripalani: Biography

 He made his directorial debut in 2017 with the film Tikli and Laxmi Bomb which won the Best Feature Film at the 10th Berlin Independent Film Festival and the Best Film on Gender Equality at the 20th UK Asian Film Festival in London, both in 2018.
-The film also won Best Actress and Festival's choice Best Film award at the New Jersey Film Festival 2018 and Best Supporting Actor and Best Film at the Out of the Can Film Festival in Derby in 2018.
+The film also won Best Actress and Festival's Choice Best Film awards at the New Jersey Film Festival 2018 and Best Supporting Actor and Best Film at the Out of the Can Film Festival in Derby in 2018.
 The film is based on his third novel of the same title.
-The film released to wide acclaim on Netflix in all countries where English is one of the main languages.
+The film was released to widespread acclaim.The Sunday Guardian wrote about Tikli and Laxmi Bomb “ Tikli and Laxmi Bomb is neither wish fulfillment, feel-good literature nor a violence-fuelled revenge story, although it flirts briefly with the notion of being both, at various points in the book.
+Thankfully, it sticks to what it is at its heart: a gripping, no-holds-barred realist novel.
+As mentioned earlier in this review, it is rare to see genre fiction of this calibre coming out of India.”

 His second film titled Tottaa Pataaka Item Maal opened at the Garden State Film Festival in 2018 followed by the Kala Ghoda Film Festival and the UK Asian Film Festival.
-The independent film critic called it “the kind of brave filmmaking that improves lives and changes the world.” again the film was released on Netflix in all English speaking countries.
-And stayed there for 3 years.
+The independent film critic called it “the kind of brave filmmaking that improves lives and changes the world.”